ARGON90/pilytix/README.md

 ## Time Spent: total: ~14 hours

 Most of the time was spent learning MUI and Nivo - it was my first time using either of them!
+With some more time, there are some little extra features I'd implement, with a more cohesive color palette.

 ### Learning MUI/Nivo : 7 hours
 ~6 hours.
 Resources: Mostly MUI & Nivo docs pages, also Stack Overflow & Youtube